nixworks/public/news/2011/07/18/index.md

 ##### Hotan
 ### [Rioting at a police station in Hotan in the Xinjiang region of western China kills at least four people. ](/news/2011/07/18/rioting-at-a-police-station-in-hotan-in-the-xinjiang-region-of-western-china-kills-at-least-four-people.md)
-_Context: Hotan, Xinjiang, China_
+_Context: Hotan, China, Xinjiang_

 ##### Japan
 ### [Nine months after a goodwill gesture Japan and South Korea will commence negotiations in August on the return of more than 1,200 volumes of ancient Korean royal archives taken during Japanese rule between 1910 and 1945. ](/news/2011/07/18/nine-months-after-a-goodwill-gesture-japan-and-south-korea-will-commence-negotiations-in-august-on-the-return-of-more-than-1-200-volumes-of.md)
-_Context: Japan, Korea's colonial occupation, South Korea_
+_Context: Korea's colonial occupation, Japan, South Korea_

 ##### Philadelphia Daily News
 ### [The "Philadelphia Daily News" reports that Cardinal Justin Rigali will resign five months after a U.S. grand jury accuses the Archdiocese of Philadelphia that he heads of failing to investigate claims of sexual abuse of children by clergy in the diocese. ](/news/2011/07/18/the-philadelphia-daily-news-reports-that-cardinal-justin-rigali-will-resign-five-months-after-a-u-s-grand-jury-accuses-the-archdiocese-of.md)
-_Context: sexual abuse, Philadelphia Daily News, Cardinal, grand jury, Justin Rigali, Archdiocese of Philadelphia_
+_Context: Cardinal, Archdiocese of Philadelphia, sexual abuse, grand jury, Justin Rigali, Philadelphia Daily News_

 ##### Cisco
 ### [Cisco Systems announces plans to cut 11,500 jobs including transfer of a plant employing 5,000 people in Juarez, Mexico, to Foxconn. ](/news/2011/07/18/cisco-systems-announces-plans-to-cut-11-500-jobs-including-transfer-of-a-plant-employing-5-000-people-in-juarez-mexico-to-foxconn.md)
-_Context: Ciudad Juarez, Cisco, Foxconn_
+_Context: Cisco, Foxconn, Ciudad Juarez_

 ##### Eastern United States
 ### [The eastern United States will have a heat wave this week which has already commenced in the Plains States and Midwest. ](/news/2011/07/18/the-eastern-united-states-will-have-a-heat-wave-this-week-which-has-already-commenced-in-the-plains-states-and-midwest.md)